National Bank (Logan, OH)

 Measures

-Board adopted resolution to close the bank and place it in hands of the comptroller; announced voluntary liquidation to protect depositors.
+Board adopted resolution to close the bank and place it in the hands of the comptroller of the currency; statement said bank placed in voluntary liquidation to protect depositors.

 Newspaper Excerpt